It’s a mystery why Prakash Padukone has never said anything positive about me: Pullella Gopichand

 “Yes, I indeed had other players to look after and Sindhu had made serious progress in the two years between 2012 and 2014.
 But I had never intended to neglect Saina.
 Maybe I wasn’t able to convey this to her,” Gopi said.

-But what hurt him more was the role he felt that Padukone, Vimal or Olympic Gold Quest (OGQ) official and former Olympian Viren Rasquinha could have played.
+But what hurt him more was the role he felt that Padukone, Vimal or Olympic Gold Quest official and former Olympian Viren Rasquinha could have played.

 “Maybe Viren or Vimal or Prakash sir could have spoken to her.
 I don’t know why they didn’t.
 In fact, they encouraged her to leave Hyderabad.
 It is a mystery to me why Prakash sir has never said anything positive about me while I have always looked up to him as my role model,” said Gopi.